Cobham, Surrey: Other

 Cobham used to have two wards; the Cobham Fairmile ward has a population of 4,760 neighbouring Cobham and Downside has a population of 6,158.
-Cobham Fairmile ward has been abolished and is now part of the Oxshott and Stoke d’Abernon Ward.
+Cobham Fairmile ward has been abolished and is now part of the Oxshott and Stoke d'Abernon Ward.

-Neighbouring places

 Landmarks

 At the heart of Cobham is the Church Cobham Conservation Area, which was designated in 1973 and includes fourteen statutory listed buildings.
 Amongst these are Pyports, once the home of Vernon Lushington; the picturesque Church Stile House; and two fine houses overlooking the River Mole: Ham Manor and Cedar House, the latter owned by the National Trust.

-Across the river from the church into Downside village, the estate of Cobham Park was the home of John Ligonier, 1st Earl Ligonier, who was made Commander-in-Chief of the army in 1757.
-In 1806 Cobham Park was bought by Harvey Christian Combe a brewer and Lord Mayor of London.
-The present house was completed in 1873 by his nephew, Charles Combe, to a design by Edward Middleton Barry: it has now been divided into apartments.
-At the other end of the village, beside the A3, Painshill Park is a fine 18th-century landscape garden, restored from dereliction since 1980.
+The Cobham Park estate was the home of John Ligonier, 1st Earl Ligonier, once Head of the Armed Forces.
+In 1806, the estate was bought by Harvey Christian Combe, a brewer and Lord Mayor of London.
+The present house was completed in 1873 by his nephew, Charles Combe, to a design by Edward Middleton Barry: It has now been divided into apartments.
+Painshill Park is a fine 18th-century landscape garden, restored from dereliction since 1980.
 Painshill House dates from the 18th century and has also been divided into apartments.

 Two other large houses on the outskirts of Cobham have been taken over by schools: Heywood is now the American Community School, and Burwood House is now Notre Dame School.

-Chelsea F.C.'s training ground is nearby, close to Cobham and Stoke d'Abernon railway station and some of its more deluxe private homes belong to Chelsea's players.
-The Fairmile or eastern part of the parish has a high proportions of mansions and gated roads.
+The Chelsea F.C. training ground is also nearby.